IBM-Bluemix-Docs/mass-data-migration/index.md

 copyright:
   years: 2017
-lastupdated: "2017-06-29"
+lastupdated: "2017-09-18"

 ---
 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

-# IBM Bluemix Mass Data Migration
+# IBM Cloud Mass Data Migration

-IBM Bluemix Mass Data Migration is a data transfer service that accelerates the secure migration of up to 120TB/144TB (TBD) of data per device into and out of Cloud Object Storage using physical storage devices housed in waterproof, tamper-evident, shockproof cases.
+IBM Cloud Mass Data Migration is a data transfer service that accelerates the secure migration of up to 120TB/144TB of data per device into and out of Cloud Object Storage using physical storage devices housed in waterproof, tamper-evident, shockproof cases.

 Mass Data Migration will help overcome the challenges of migrating workloads with large data sets from on-premise to the cloud.
 Benefits include improved security, shorter transfer times, and lower costs